AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 treeData = anychart.data.tree(data, "as-table");
 ```

+If your data is a CSV string, you should pass a CSV mapping object as the second parameter.
+Read more in the [CSV String](#csv_string) section.

 **2. Creating Chart.** Then pass the instance of the {api:anychart.data.Tree}anychart.data.Tree{api} class created by this method to the chart constructor:

 ```